CopperSpice API 1.9.2

 inline

-Calling this function on an iterator located at the front of the container leads to undefined results.
+Returns a reference to the previous item without moving the iterator.
+Calling this method on an iterator located at the beginning of the container causes undefined behavior.

 See also